markstringer-dti/markstringer-dti.github.io/dti.md

 We could and should have been doing this right from the beginning.
 And in the most extreme circumstances after a lot of time and expense, under threat of legal action, we kind of were.

 Seventy-five years ago, it would have been great for us to have really got the hang of delivering software projects.
 Still, it's better late than never.
-Because being good at writing software has never been a more important competitive advantage for organisations, teams, even individuals.
+Being good at writing software has never been a more important competitive advantage.
+Organisations, teams, even individuals it really helps to be good at writing software.
 Being good at developing software that customers want, that is genuinely valuable to them, it in a timely manner has never been more valuable.
-Being at software development, has become a way of, literally, conquering the world.
+Being good at software development, has become a way of, literally, conquering the world.

 Am I overstating things a bit?
 I don't think I am.
 As Marc Andreessen pointed out more than ten years ago, software is eating everything.
 And since he wrote that article, software has increased its appetite.
 It's taken huge bites out of sex and dating, politics, social life, music and television.
 Some companies are good at developing software - Amazon, Facebook, Google, Alibaba.
 And some of those companies are now more powerful than some governments.